Cached links show you what a web page looked like the last time Google visited it.

 About cached links

-Google crawls the web and takes snapshots of each page as a backup just in case the current page is not available.
-These pages then become part of Google’s "cache."
-If you click on a link that says Cached, you’ll see the previous version of the site that we have stored.
+Google takes a snapshot of each web page as a backup in case the current page isn't available.
+These pages then become part of Google’s cache.
+If you click a link that says “Cached,” you’ll see the version of the site that Google stored.

-If the website you're trying to visit is slow or not responding, you can try looking at the cached link instead.
+If the website you're trying to visit is slow or not responding, you can use the cached link instead.